By Sam Collentine, Meteorologist Posted 4 years ago January 18, 2020

 This offers an incredible view of Summit County and delicious turns back down to the Zuma Lift.
 The photos below were taken from the top and bottom of End Zone.
 Much like the East Wall, the Zuma Cornice is for experts only.

 Moving onto the Beavers & Steep Gullies, this area became lift-accessed for the first time during the 2018-2019 season.
-The Beavers Lift is a high-speed quad that allows you to explore high-alpine powder fields and endless gully skiing.
+The Beavers Lift is a four-person chair that allows you to explore high-alpine powder fields and endless gully skiing.
 You could spend your entire day in this area and never touch the same track twice.

 The final area that we'll hit is the Pallavicini (Pali) Lift.
 This lift rises directly out of the base area.
 For many long-time skiers of A-Basin, this is the best terrain on the mountain.